Steve Mills (Shortland Street): Storylines

-Steve is introduced in May 1992 as the prankster nurse and flatmate to Sam Aleni (Rene Naufahu).
-Steve works under the reign of the mercilessly bossy Carrie Burton (Lisa Crittenden) and has a huge crush on Alison Raynor (Danielle Cormack).
+Steve is introduced in May 1992 in the first Shortland Street episode as the prankster nurse and flatmate to Sam Aleni (Rene Naufahu).
+Steve works under the reign of the mercilessly bossy Carrie Burton (Lisa Crittenden) and has an infatuation with Alison Raynor (Danielle Cormack).
 Steve is thrilled when Alison moves in but after the two share a kiss, they remain friends.
-Always loyal to Steve is his pet dog Killer, but disaster strikes in late 1992 when Killer is diagnosed with diabetes.
+Always loyal to Steve is his pet dog Killer, but in late 1992 the dog is diagnosed with diabetes.
 Steve falls for Sarah Donnelly (Madeleine Lynch) and the two start to date.
 Sarah reveals she has cancer however and dies in Steve's arms at her birthday party.

 In 1993, Steve grows depressed over Sarah's death and is shocked when his father Declan Kennedy (Kevin J. Wilson) arrived in town.
 The estranged father and son were at odds with Steve believing Declan had murdered his mother.
-Steve donated sperm to polar opposite Carrie, so she could have children.
-Carrie and Declan ended up falling in love and getting married but when the babies were born, Declan was too busy to father them and Steve willingly gave up his time to help his possible kids.
-Spending time with the Burtons, Steve fell in love with Carrie, but she was receiving threats from Declan's criminal past and with Declan having fled the country, Carrie grew close to Steve.
+Steve and other characters donated sperm to polar opposite Carrie, so she could have children.
+Carrie and Declan ended up falling in love and getting married but when the babies were born, Declan was too distracted with the bar and his criminal associates to father them and Steve willingly gave up his time to help his possible kids.
+Spending time with the Burtons, Steve fell in love with Carrie, but she was receiving threats from Declan's criminal past and with Declan being held on remand, Carrie grew close to Steve.
 Carrie decided to flee however and she and Steve shared a kiss in late 1993.

+Carrie’s absence from the clinic triggered Steve to be more interested in his career interviewing to be the Acting Director of Nursing.
+Steve lost role to Paul Churchill who promptly identified Steve as a threat to his infatuation with young Nurse Jo Jordan (Greer Robson).
+Using Steve’s tardiness due to supporting Carrie and the kids, Paul had Steve fired.
+Steve was soon rehired as a Charge Nurse following Paul’s dismissal for sexual harassment.
+Steve seemed inspired to carry on Carrie's legacy in leadership, much to the annoyance of his colleagues.